 What is being tested?

-Von Willebrand factor (vWF or VWF) testing measures the quantity and function of von Willebrand factor.
-VWF is a blood-clotting and one of several components that work together and in sequence to stop bleeding by forming a blood clot.
-Normally, when a blood vessel is damaged, VWF first forms an adhesive bridge between blood platelets and the injury site.
+Von Willebrand factor (vWF) testing measures the quantity of the protein present in the blood and how well it functions. vWF is a blood-clotting and one of several components that work together and in sequence to stop bleeding by forming a blood clot.
+Normally, when a blood vessel is damaged, vWF first forms an adhesive bridge between activated cell fragments known as blood platelets and the injury site.
 Next, it enables the platelets to clump together.
-Then follows a series of actions that are referred to as 'activation of the coagulation cascade'.
-VWF further helps clotting through another protein, coagulation factor VIII.
-VWF carries factor VIII in the blood, increases its , and releases it as necessary.
-If there is not enough functional VWF, platelet adherence and aggregation are compromised, levels of factor VIII can be decreased, blood clot formation takes longer, and bleeding is prolonged.
-This results in a condition referred to as von Willebrand's disease (VWD).
+Then follows a series of actions that are referred to as 'activation of the coagulation cascade'. vWF further helps clotting through another protein, coagulation factor VIII. vWF carries factor VIII in the blood, increases its , and releases it as necessary.
+If there is not enough functional vWF, platelet adherence and aggregation are compromised, levels of factor VIII can be decreased, blood clot formation takes longer, and bleeding is prolonged.
+This results in a condition referred to as von Willebrand's disease (vWD).

-VWD is the most commonly inherited bleeding disorder.
-It is a group of conditions associated with prolonged bleeding due to deficient and/or defective VWF.
-VWD is separated into six different types and sub-types, including:
+vWD is the most commonly inherited bleeding disorder.
+It is a group of conditions associated with prolonged bleeding due to deficient and/or defective vWF. vWD is separated into different types and sub-types, including:

-- Type 2 – this type is associated with a normal amount of VWF, but the VWF does not function normally.
-Bleeding may be more severe with this with this type.
+- Type 2 – this type is associated with a normal amount of vWF, but the vWF does not function normally.
+Bleeding may be more severe with this type.
 Type 2 is subdivided into Types 2A, 2B, 2M, and 2N.

 - Myeloproliferative disorders associated with increased platelet production that cause increased platelet binding

 - Wilms tumour and other disorders that cause vWF to be removed from the blood

 - Certain medications such as valproic acid, ciprofloxacin, hetastarch